MicrosoftDocs/query-docs/query-languages/m/custom-numeric-format-strings.md

 The "." custom format specifier inserts a localized decimal separator into the result string.
 The first period in the format string determines the location of the decimal separator in the formatted value; any additional periods are ignored.
 If the format specifier ends with a "." only the significant digits are formatted into the result string.

-The character that is used as the decimal separator in the result string is not always a period; it is determined by the culture that controls formatting.
+The character that is used as the decimal separator in the result string isn't always a period; it's determined by the culture that controls formatting.

 The following example uses the "." format specifier to define the location of the decimal point in several result strings.